RickofManc/fresh-casts/README.md

 #### **Browser**

-To ensure site visitors can view and use Fresh Cast features on differing browsers, testing was performed on the test scenarios listed in the table below.
+To ensure site visitors can view and use Fresh Cast features on differing browsers, testing was performed on the test scenarios listed below.

 To achieve a 'Pass' the following criteria had to be met across all website pages;
 1. All buttons provide user feedback on hover and execute correctly when clicked